William-La/cs124/docs/design.md

 Design Decisions and Rationale
 ------------------------------
+For this lab, we decided to follow through with most of the design choices we made in lab 1.
+This is because we enjoyed our design and also believed it would be good practice to learn how to link everything with React.
+It was also convenient to pull from our existing CSS file.
+A design decision that differed from our first lab was the flow of our task filter action.
+We previously had a filter icon that displayed a menu when it was clicked.
+The menu would stay on the screen to display the state of the filter.

+[insert old filter image here]

+One of our user testers mentioned that it was hard to understand what the icon was and, after a bit of deliberation, we agreed that our lab 1 approach was clunky and unintuitive.
+Instead, we decided on a simple dropdown menu.
+We believe that a dropdown menu is a great approach because it is intuitive and displays the state of the filter without taking up additional space.

+[insert new filter dropdown image here, possibly multiple screenshots with the menu and such]

+We also wanted to keep the visual cue that when you “check off a task” the task text also gets crossed off.
+Also, when you edit a pre-existing task, the placeholder text in our modal is the current task’s text.

+[OLD]

 Our biggest design choice was to ensure our header remained the same on each screen.
 We agreed on this as we believed this would give a cohesive look and not add “too much” to the changing screens.
 Similarly, we wanted to ensure our black button on the bottom remained in the same position in every screen.
 But, the icon would change from a plus button to a delete button for different tasks.
 This would ensure familiarity of where the action button would be, but would also visually change for each command.
 We also ensured we had the same color scheme for every task and just lightened the task boxes from the background to make sure the overall look was light and easy on the eyes to read.